 There are a lot of people out there who think filing income tax returns is not mandatory and cut it off their to-do list as they find it unnecessary and time-consuming.
-However, filing your taxes is just not a statutory duty but it is one of those moral and social responsibility of every citizen.
+However, filing your taxes is just not a statutory duty but also a moral and social responsibility of every citizen.
 So, it is important to understand which ITR you need to file before you file your taxes.

 Tax return is a form that you are required to file and contains information about your income as well as tax liability thereon.
 You are required to file these tax return forms with the Income Tax Department.
 The Income Tax Act, 1961, obligates the citizens of India to file their tax returns, at the end of every Financial Year, with the I-T Department.
 However, it is not mandatory for every citizen.
 There are different types of ITR form and each form is applicable to a certain section of assessee.
 These forms need to be filed on a specified due date.
 Income Tax Department will process only those tax returns which are filed in proper forms and within the due date.

 Budget 2017 has made several changes to push taxpayers to file their tax returns within time.
 Tax department is also doing its best to avoid any delays in tax preparation and filing.
 Following its path breaking trend from 2016 where CBDT has preponed the release of ITR forms to the month of March from traditional practice of releasing it in May-June, CBDT once again notified all the ITR forms for A.Y.
 2017-18 in the month of March, 2017 itself.